 Although a new capital for Persis, called Istakhr, was built nearby, the old capital was a mere ruin for the next two thousand years.
 The local population invented legends to explain the existence of the ruins of what was called Chehel Minar, 'forty columns'.

-The first westerner to visit Persepolis was a missionary man from Portugal, Antoine de Gouvea, who noticed cuneiform inscriptions in 1602.
-Sixteen years later, the Spanish ambassador Garcias de Silva y Figueroa saw the ruins; he must have planned his stay, because he visited the place with the World History of the Greek historian Diodorus of Sicily in his hand.
+The first westerner to visit Persepolis was a missionary man from Portugal, Antonio de Gouvea, who noticed cuneiform inscriptions in 1602.
+Sixteen years later, the Spanish ambassador García de Silva y Figueroa saw the ruins; he must have planned his stay, because he visited the place with the World History of the Greek historian Diodorus of Sicily in his hand.

 During the next century, several diplomats interrupted their voyage to the Persian court to see Persepolis, but they were no scholars.
 Between 1664 and 1667, however, the French travelers Jean de Thévenot (1633-1667) and Jean Chardin (1643-1713) did some serious research.
 In his Voyage au Levant, Thévenot reached the conclusion that Chehel Minar could never have been the palace of the kings of ancient Persia, because it was too small.
 The columns he saw, were, in his view, the pedestals of the idols of the Persians.
 As we have seen, he was wrong, but other observations were correct.

 Among the finds were two cuneiform archives.
-The oldest and largest archive are the Persepolis fortification tablets, 25,000 to 30,000 in number, of which some 2,000 are published and an additional 1,500 were read but not really published.
-They were written in Elamite, the language of the Persian chancellery, and deal with economic transactions up till 493.
-Payments are done in kind.
-The other archive, the Persepolis Treasury Tablets is smaller (139 tablets) but similar to the first one; it describes payment in silver between 492 and 458.
+The oldest and largest archive are the Persepolis fortification tablets, 25,000 to 30,000 in number, of which some 2,000 are published and an additional 1,500 have been read but not really published.
+Written in Elamite, the language of the Persian chancellery, they deal with economic transactions up till 493: payments were made in kind.
+The other archive, the Persepolis Treasury Tablets, is smaller (139 tablets) but similar to the first one; it describes payment in silver between 492 and 458.
 Moreover, king Xerxes left a 'letter to posterity' in the harem room, a long but stereotypical text which is known as the Harem inscription.